DunjaNesic/multiplayer-game-front/README.md

 The game allows two players to join a match using a room code.
 Each player has a dashboard with hidden objects (barbies and bombs) that they need to guess.
 Players take turns guessing positions on the dashboard, and points are awarded based on their guesses.
-The game continues until a set number of moves are exhausted, and a winner is determined.
+The game continues until a set number of moves is exhausted, and a winner is determined.

 ### Prerequisites
 Install the project dependencies: